mlswg/mls-extensions/draft-ietf-mls-extensions.md

   part of the GroupContext, it is also sent encrypted to new joiners via Welcome messages and (depending on the architecture of the application) may be available to external joiners.
-Note that in some scenarios, the GroupContext may also be visible to components  that implement the delivery service.
+Note that in some scenarios, the GroupContext may also be visible to the delivery service.
 While MLS extensions can define arbitrary GroupContext extensions, it is recommended to make use of `ExtensionState` extensions to store state in the group's GroupContext.